sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Learn to Code With Me](https://learntocodewith.me) : A comprehensive site resource by Laurence Bradford for developers who aims to build a career in the tech world
 - [Lessons From A Lifetime Of Being A Programmer](http://thecodist.com/article/lessons_from_a_lifetime_of_being_a_programmer) : The Codist Header Lessons From A Lifetime Of Being A Programmer
 - [MITRE - Top 25 Most Dangerous Software Weaknesses (2022)](https://cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html) : The currently most common and impactful software weaknesses.
-- [Software Architecture Guide](https://martinfowler.com/architecture/) : A site by Martin Fowler about Software Architecture patterns and best practices to help building software effectively.
+- [Software Architecture Guide](https://martinfowler.com/architecture/) : A site by Martin Fowler about Software Architecture patterns and best practices to help build software effectively.
 - [Software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) : The entire collection of Design Patterns.
 - [Things I Wish Someone Had Told Me When I Was Learning How to Code — Free Code Camp](https://medium.freecodecamp.com/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329?gi=fc6d0a309be ) : What I’ve learned from teaching others
-- [TeachYourselfCS](https://teachyourselfcs.com/) : If you’re a self-taught engineer or bootcamp grad, you owe it to yourself to learn computer science.
+- [TeachYourselfCS](https://teachyourselfcs.com/) : If you’re a self-taught engineer or boot camp grad, you owe it to yourself to learn computer science.
 Thankfully, you can give yourself a world-class CS education without investing years and a small fortune in a degree program
 - [What every computer science major should know](http://matt.might.net/articles/what-cs-majors-should-know/) : The Principles of Good Programming
 - [Working as a Software Developer](https://henrikwarne.com/2012/12/12/working-as-a-software-developer/) : Henrik Warne's blog
 - [The Open Web Application Security Project (OWASP)](https://www.owasp.org) : OWASP is an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.